FIFO vs LIFO vs HIFO for Crypto: What Each Does and Where It's Allowed (2026)

 | HIFO | Highest-cost lot | Smallest current gain |

-They do not change proceeds or prices — they change which acquisition cost is matched.
+They do not change proceeds or prices, only which acquisition cost is matched against the sale.
 The spread between them widens with volatility and a long holding history.

 Under IRS Rev. Proc.
-2024-28, the recognised methods are FIFO (default) or Specific Identification, with per-wallet tracking from 2025.
-HIFO and LIFO are not separate blessed elections — a HIFO/LIFO outcome is only achievable through a valid Specific Identification made at or before the sale, with adequate lot records (see tax-lot selection).
-"Electing HIFO" without satisfying Specific Identification is not a method; it is an unsupported position.
+2024-28, the recognised methods are FIFO (the default) or Specific Identification, with per-wallet tracking from 2025.
+HIFO and LIFO are not separate blessed elections.
+A HIFO or LIFO outcome is only achievable through a valid Specific Identification made at or before the sale, with adequate lot records (see tax-lot selection).
+"Electing HIFO" without satisfying specific identification is not a method; it is an unsupported position.

-In the UK, gains use share-pooling — same-day, then the 30-day rule, then the Section 104 average-cost pool.
+In the UK, gains use share-pooling: same-day, then the 30-day rule, then the Section 104 average-cost pool.
 In France, the article 150 VH bis proportional portfolio formula applies (see the FR calculation).
-Neither picks an individual lot, so FIFO/LIFO/HIFO are simply not the operative concepts.
+Neither picks an individual lot, so FIFO, LIFO and HIFO are simply not the operative concepts.
 Importing a HIFO spreadsheet into a UK or French return produces a number the framework does not recognise.

-Matching higher-cost lots now (a HIFO-style result) defers gain — but it leaves the low-cost lots in the holding, so a larger gain surfaces later.
-Over the full life of the position the total gain is the same; the method moves it in time.
-Treating HIFO as permanent tax reduction misstates what it does (relevant to tax-loss harvesting, which is also a timing tool).
+Matching higher-cost lots now (a HIFO-style result) defers gain, but it leaves the low-cost lots in the holding, so a larger gain surfaces later.
+Over the full life of the position the total gain is the same; the method only moves it in time.
+Treating HIFO as permanent tax reduction misstates what it does — the same caveat applies to tax-loss harvesting, which is also a timing tool.

 Practical guidance